 To see a list of the Australian caterpillars that are included in this gallery

 Some caterpillars feast on foliage that contains toxins that would prove harmful, even fatal, to humans who might be foolish enough to consume a plant’s leaves, but the caterpillars suffer no detrimental affects from the food that they ravenously devour.
 In fact, some gain positive benefits from their favoured foods.
-The plant toxins that they store in their bodies are ultimately used as chemical weapons, which are merely one of the varied defence strategies that caterpillars employ to deter predators.
+The plant toxins that they store in their bodies are ultimately used as chemical weapons, which are merely one of the varied defence strategies that caterpillars employ to deter predators, such as birds and reptiles.
 Humans too need to be aware of the dangers of some caterpillars that, with their hairy spines, can inflict a painful sting.